odea-project/qAlgorithms/report/report.md

 **2) Too Strict Separation**

-1.3% of all bins fulfilled this criteria.
+1.3% of all bins fulfilled this criterion.
 Notably, they were smaller than average with a majority having a binsize of 5.
 The average binsize was larger when other tests were positive, but still ~10% of the normal binsize for these groups.
 This resulted in 0.1% of all points being affected.
-For multiple bins it was possible to find at least one point in the vector of discarded points which could be associated with the bin in question.
+For multiple bins, it was possible to find at least one point in the vector of discarded points that could be associated with the bin in question.
 There is very little overlap between this condition and others, with over 97% of cases being exclusively "too close" to another point.
 Of these, some are two correctly separated bins where one includes a point that